What Does a Good Balance Sheet Look Like?

 What is a Weak Balance Sheet?

-- Negative equity
+• Negative equity

-- Negative or deficit retained earning
+• Negative or deficit retained earnings

-- Negative net tangible assets
+• Negative net tangible assets

-- Low current ratio
+• Low current ratio

 What Factors Evaluate Financial Strength?

-A strong balance sheet will usually tick the following boxes:
+A strong balance sheet typically includes:

-- They will have a positive net asset position
+• A positive net asset position

-- They will have the right amount of key assets
+• The right amount of key assets

 READ RELATED ARTICLE: Why Is a Balance Sheet Important for Decision Making?